CodeTornato/std-thread/README.md

 # std-thread
-this repo for learning C++ std::thread
+this repo is for learning C++ std::thread

    share_data.cpp   -- how to use std::mutex to lock a thread which is acessing data,mutual exclusion thread ownership and transfering ownership?